 Powerful Multivariable Stats for Gene Expression Data

 Multiple experimental variables can impact gene expression.
-However, a vast majority of analysis tools available cannot be configured to take into account multiple factors.
+However, a vast majority of analysis tools available cannot be configured to account for multiple factors.
 Partek tools can handle even the most complicated experimental designs.
 With our flexible filtering options, it is easy to remove technical noise and focus on the genes that matter in your experiment.

 Starting with raw data, we give you the power to obtain meaningful results with confidence.
 You can even use widely-accepted methods to normalize your data, including total count, RPKM, and TMM for RNA-Seq data.

 There is more to gene expression analysis than finding differentially expressed genes.
 With Partek tools, you can go beyond a list of genes to interpret the changes you find in the context of biological pathways and gene sets using KEGG pathway and Gene Ontology term enrichment analysis.